Regulation A + l Rule 506 l Form S-1 Comparison 2019

 - Remains subject to a Tier 2 reporting obligation.

 - Is current in its annual and semiannual reporting at the fiscal year-end.

 - Has a public float of less than $75 million as of the last business day of its most recently completed semiannual period, or, in the absence of a public float, had annual revenues of less than $50 million as of its most recently completed fiscal year.

-An issuer that exceeds the dollar and Section 12(g) registration thresholds would have a two-year transition period before it must register its class of securities, provided it timely files all of its ongoing reports required under Regulation A. It should be noted that auditors of companies conducting Regulation A+ offerings do not have to be registered with the Public Company Accounting Oversight Board (“PCAOB”)
+An issuer that exceeds the dollar and Section 12(g) registration thresholds would have a two-year transition period before it must register its class of securities, provided it is timely in its filing of all of its ongoing reports required under Regulation A. It should be noted that auditors of companies conducting Regulation A+ offerings do not have to be registered with the Public Company Accounting Oversight Board (“PCAOB”)

 Comparison of Regulation A+, Rule 506 and Form S-1.

 The table below provides a comparison of securities offerings made pursuant to the exemptions provided by Regulation A+, Rule 506(b) and Rule 506(c) and offerings registered with the SEC on a Form S-1 Registration Statement.

 |Regulation A+||Rule 506(b)||Accredited Crowdfunding-Rule 506(c)||Form S-1/DPO-IPO|